NOAA-GFDL/fre-workflows/for-developers.md

       clean_work: True/False
   ```

-  - *what it does:* Whether you clean up the contents of the intermediate directories
+  - *what it does:* Switch to clean or keep the contents of the intermediate directories
-    produced by your experiment before going on to the next step - for example,
+    produced by your post-processing workflow run before going on to the next step - for example,
     removing the local history directory once you have all files split by
     split.netcdf

   - *value for production:*  True

+      - intermediate files take up a LOT of space if kept

   - *value for development:* False

-  - *why:* It's a lot easier to debug what may have gone wrong with previous steps
+      - easier to debug errors if files are available
-   when you can refer to the actual files produced in those steps and selectively
-   re-run.
-However, this is not necessary on a production run and the intermediate
-   files take up a LOT of space.

 # Batch environment setup and fre-cli